 Hello and welcome to another RetRollSpective, where we reflect on the history of marble sports teams that have appeared in the tournaments of Jelle’s Marble Runs.
 This time, we’re taking flight to zero in on the Green Ducks, a team new to the 2019 Marble League.
 Read on to see how this team has attacked the competition!

-The Green Ducks hail from a pair of islands off the coast of Europe, the Brace Isles, and have been following marble sports since a very young age.
+The Green Ducks hail from a group of islands, the Brace Isles, and have been following marble sports since a very young age.
 The team’s future captain, Mallard, won tickets to see the Tour de Vellis in 2014 and was lucky enough to witness the Speeders win the tournament for the first time.

 “It was insane.
 The Speeders had so many fans rooting for them, and I bet that deep down, even they were flattered.
 I wanted to feel that excitement again.”